Manufacturer: Sharps Rifle Manufg. Co

 Employment at Sharpsburg

 Berdan Special versions were issued to the 1st and 2nd regiments of U.S. Sharpshooters earlier in 1862.
-Standard Sharps' were used by the 2nd Company, Minnesota Sharpshooters at Antietam.
+Standard Sharps' were used by the 2nd Company, Minnesota Sharpshooters and the "Bucktails" - the 13th Pennsylvania Reserves (First Rifles) at Antietam.

 Caliber .52; Weight of projectile ~475 grains; Weight of charge ~50 grains